 The trucks on this board aren’t good for sliding, unfortunately.
 Also, the grip tape can start peeling upwards over time.

-Atom Pin-Tail Longboard (39-Inch) – Best Longboard for Stylish Design for Campus and College
+Pin-Tail Atom Longboard (39-Inch) – Best Longboard for Cruising, for Stylish Design, for Campus and College

 This product has a classic longboard styling that makes it a great option for someone that’s new to boarding this way.
 Its pintail shaping means that it has wide sides that will provide good stability and more than adequate weight management.